 - Referring UC San Diego Health faculty experts to government committees and inviting our faculty to engage with community groups and attend community events to provide the community with accurate health information

 - Enlisting the community in community-based research projects that can ultimately address health disparities and foster health education

 The sum total of our efforts and how we measure our success is to foster improved health and well-being in our community and beyond.

-Mr. Schlagel has become a thought leader in the public health movement, advising local non-profit organizations on legislative strategy and advocacy.
-He serves in a leadership role for UC San Diego Health’s partnerships with the American Heart Association, American Cancer Society, March of Dimes, and many others.
-After chairing UC San Diego Health’s successful smoke-free hospital effort in 2009, he joined the Leadership Board for the American Lung Association – San Diego Chapter, and was instrumental in the passage of e-cigarette regulations in the City and County of San Diego in 2014.
+Mr. Schlagel is a thought leader in the public health movement, advising local non-profit organizations on legislative strategy and advocacy.
+After chairing UC San Diego Health's successful smoke-free hospital effort in 2009, he joined the leadership board for the American Lung Association – San Diego Chapter, and was instrumental in the passage of e-cigarette regulations in the City and County of San Diego in 2014.

-Mr. Schlagel received his bachelor’s degree in political science from UC San Diego in 2004.
-A lifelong San Diegan, he currently lives in Clairemont with his wife Rachel, son Jack, and daughter Violet.
+Mr. Schlagel received his bachelor's degree in political science from UC San Diego in 2004.
+A lifelong San Diegan, he lives in the Clairemont area with his wife Rachel, son Jack, and daughter Violet.